lightstep/hipster-shop/README.md

 6. Run `kubectl get pods` to see pods are in a healthy and ready state.

-7. Find the IP address of your Istio gateway Ingress or Service, and visit the application.
+7. Find the IP address of your Istio gateway Ingress or Service.

    ```sh
    INGRESS_HOST="$(kubectl -n istio-system get service istio-ingressgateway \